datacommonsorg/data/docs/representing_statistics.md

 1. In 2016, there were 99999 people in USA, who were male, married, with a median age of 22.
-2. In 2017, there were 999 deaths in Travis County where the cause of death was XYZ.
+2. In 2017, there were 999 deaths in Travis County where the cause of death was chronic kidney disease.

-The clauses "number of people who are male, hispanic" and "number of deaths where cause of death was XYZ", etc. are enumerations of variables about a specific population.
+The clauses "number of people who are male, hispanic" and "number of deaths where cause of death was chronic kidney disease", etc. are enumerations of variables about a specific population.
 The clauses "In 2016, there were 99999" and "In 2017, there were 999" are observations on those populations.